Series 2 — Episode 11

-Rankin receives a 'phone call at the inn and tells his caller to come to see him rather than talk on the phone; he then makes another call and says a friend from HMS Zebra is coming to see him and "if he comes out of the inn alone, you'll know what to do".
+Rankin receives a phone call at the inn and tells his caller to come to see him rather than talk on the phone; he then makes another call and says a friend from HMS Zebra is coming to see him, having run into trouble, and they may have to...

-Mellors arrives, worried about Graham’s report and tells Rankin he’s quitting, not noticing Cathy looking at them.
+Mellors arrives, worried about Graham’s report and tells Rankin he’s quitting.
+He has not noticed Cathy watching them.
 Rankin tells him “The Skipper” will be very displeased.
 Mellors demands to know who the Skipper is so he can put his case directly but Rankin won’t say and tells him to return to the station and meet back at the inn in two days.
 Mellors agrees and leaves the inn - alone - and is strangled when he gets back in his car.

 The next day, Franks introduces himself to Cathy at the inn and offers to show her the district after dismissing Mellors’ murder as a robbery.
 Steed arrives and Cathy tells him the structure of the ruby can only be determined once it’s made by getting a list of the components, but is puzzled why Mellors was killed if he was the leak.
 Cathy mentions that Franks said the murderer was an outside labourer and that Mellors had played cards with Rankin last night.

 Cathy is shown Frank’s newspaper offices and she notices he has a clear view of the naval station from the office window.
-He’s just moving in to seduce her when the 'phone rings.
-He goes to answer it and she starts searching the office, finding a scrap of paper with the numbers supplied by Mellors just before he returns and she hides it in her boot.
-She returns to the inn and shows Steed the paper, telling him she made a complete fool of herself.
+He’s just moving in to seduce her when the phone rings.
+He goes to answer it and she starts searching the office, finding a scrap of paper with the numbers supplied by Mellors, then Franks suddenly reenters the office.